https://vanillawebdev.blogspot.com/2025/01/local-development-server-setup.html

 11:36 PM

-class name prefix for elements that you see as a single entity, be it a button or a container.
-No styling should be added to elements without the .wg-
+If you haven't used one yet, try giving the .wg- class name prefix for elements that you see as a single entity, be it a button or a container.
+No styling should be added to elements without the .wg- prefix.

 If you're styling a container, then you can start using a more general name for class names.
-With CSS nesting and the super class .wg-
+With CSS nesting and the super class .wg-, you can worry less about conflicted class names.

 .wg-btn-default {